nmtc-run/nmtc-run.github.io/_includes/series-details.md

 We maintain overall series standings and award points to everyone based on the order they finish in each race.
 Find links to [race results and overall standings](#overall-standings) above.
 We update the overall standings each week.
 You can find results from prior years on our [race results](/results) page.

-Everyone who participates receives a prize—typically these are donated by local businesses.
-The emcee calls runners’ names in order of how they finished in the overall series, and each runner is invited to pick a prize when their name is called.
+ Everyone who runs or volunteers receives a prize at our end-of-series potluck.
+Prizes are donated by individuals and local businesses.

 # Registration